How can you make your home business look more professional?

 Running a home-based or online business is awesome!
 You get flexible working hours, station wherever you want, and most importantly, be your own boss.

-But once business is steady and your customer base starts to grow, you need to polish your business.
+But once the business is steady and your customer base starts to grow, you need to polish your business.
 But how can you make your business more professional while on a tight budget?
 In this article you’ll read some significant points.

 Using your home phone number or personal number is okay if you have one or two customers.
 But, once your business starts to grow, you want it to be represented the right way giving a professional greeting to customers.